Working with Suppliers

 Structure

-Procurement activities in our daily operations are carried out under the responsibility and authority of each internal company.
+Procurement activities in our daily operations are carried out under the responsibility and authority of each business segment.

-As a cross-company body, we hold the Procurement Department Head Meeting, attended also by the director in charge of procurement, twice a year.
-At this meeting, in addition to deciding on common Group-wide procurement measures and policies, including those related to sustainable procurement, participants monitor the procurement-related KPIs set by each internal company and share their annual plans.
+As a cross-company body, we hold the Procurement Department Head Meeting, attended also by the director in charge of procurement, once a year.
+At this meeting, in addition to deciding on common Group-wide procurement measures and policies, including those related to sustainable procurement, participants monitor the procurement-related KPIs set by each business segment and share their annual plans.

 Director in charge of procurement: Hiroshi Nakatani, Representative Director, Senior Corporate Executive Officer